WHAT SUPPORTS DO YOU OFFER CONGREGATIONS FOR ADOPTING VOICES TOGETHER?

 - Being sent out to share our gifts, living God’s story in witness and service with God’s blessing

 A lot of listening has gone into creating Voices Together.
 Through focus groups, “heart song” surveys, four samplers, and countless events, the committee has gathered much insight.
-It’s out of this careful listening that Voices Together is emerging.
-It’s our sincere prayer that Voices Together is a reflection of who we are theologically and how we have opened ourselves to movements of the Spirit.
+Voices Together emerges out of this careful listening.
+It’s our sincere prayer that Voices Together reflects who we are theologically and how we have opened ourselves to movements of the Spirit.
 We also turn to the Mennonite World Conference Shared Convictions and the Confession of Faith in a Mennonite Perspective as points of reference.